technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 07/Lab07.md

     ![A screenshot of a computer Description automatically generated](./media/image24.png)

-18. Add in a message node with the message, !!**We notified the expert.
-They’ll reach out shortly**!!.
+18. Add in a message node with the message, !!We notified the expert.
+They’ll reach out shortly!!.

     ![A screenshot of a computer Description automatically generated](./media/image25.png)

-19. End the conversation \> End the survey.
+20. End the conversation \> End the survey.

     ![A screenshot of a chat Description automatically generated](./media/image26.png)

-20. Click on **Save** to save the topic.
+21. Click on **Save** to save the topic.

     ![A screenshot of a computer Description automatically generated](./media/image27.png)

-21. A success message of **Topic saved** is obtained.
+22. A success message of **Topic saved** is obtained.

     ![A screenshot of a computer Description automatically generated](./media/image28.png)